 Areas of counselling I deal with

-My fee is £55 , I can offer some small concessions dependent on circumstances.
-Payment can be via transfer, cheque or cash, receipts provided upon request.
+My fee is £65 for counselling sessions and £80 for EMDR , I can offer some small concessions dependent on circumstances.
+Payment can be via transfer, or cash, receipts provided upon request.